Today at THE DAILY MEDITATION office I received news of amazing new research into the benefits of yoga poses for seniors with arthritis.

 There are so many reasons for seniors to do yoga.
 And I very firmly believe that we should be giving classes of yoga at nursing homes.

-In this guide I will show you how to do yoga for seniors safely, the benefits of yoga for seniors and some friendly tips on how to practice yoga nursing homes or, indeed at your own home.
+In this guide I will show you how to do yoga poses for seniors safely, the benefits of yoga for seniors and some friendly tips on how to practice yoga nursing homes or, indeed at your own home.

 You will definitely want to read my guide to anti-aging meditation too.

-Benefits Of Yoga For Seniors
+Benefits Of Yoga Poses For Seniors

 This morning, news swung by the office that science has once again proven the anti-aging effects of yoga for seniors.
 The University of Edinburgh reviewed 22 clinical trials that investigated the benefits of yoga.
 They found that the majority of the traditional styles are anti-aging.

 The researchers found that people over the age of 60, in particular, can significantly improve quality of life by practicing yoga daily.
-That’s right, if you’re a senior, yoga can massively improve your quality of life.

-The researchers compared it to other exercises in the over 60s, including aerobics.
+The researchers compared it to other exercises for the over 60s, including aerobics.
 And they also considered the effects of different exercise programs—from 1 to 7 months and individual sessions from 30 to 90 minutes.

 What they discovered was that there are serious benefits of yoga for anti-aging.
 Specifically: